 Look at each participant's enthusiasm and reaction to each task, and don't assume that if one child likes something, the rest will too.

 If it isn't quite hitting the spot, ask your participants what could make it better and make necessary adjustments.

 No matter the responses, remember to use positive reinforcement at all times.
 Compliment a good idea, encourage others to follow suit and ultimately be a constant injector of confidence.

-Again, inspiration isn't exactly tangible.
-But maintaining that passion and dedication to your chosen sport and taking the time to show that to your team will be enough to keep most players motivated throughout.
+Inspiration isn't exactly tangible.
+But maintaining that passion and dedication to your chosen sport and taking the time to show it to your team will be enough to keep most players motivated throughout.

-In order to appeal to the iPhone generation, sometimes you've got to meet them at their level.
-Technology is becoming ever more applicable in sports coaching scenarios, and you can give your sessions a modern twist by getting in on the act.
+To appeal to the iPhone generation, sometimes you've got to speak to them in their language.
+Technology is becoming ever more applicable in sports coaching scenarios, and you can give your sessions a modern twist by getting in on the act in youth sports.
 Take a look at our piece on using tech in your coaching for more.

 Be the best coach you can be - Whether football, rugby or cricket, you can find many more coaching tips in the Pitchero Coaching Academy.